silentbicycle/theft/README.md

 The shrink callback can also vary its tactics as the instance changes.
 For example, exploring changes to every individual byte in a 64 KB byte buffer is probably too expensive, but could be worth trying once other tactics have reduced the buffer to under 1 KB.
-The shrink callback's tactic argument is just an integer, so its interpretation is flexible.
+Similarly, the contents of `env` can influence shrinking -- if the property function stores coverage info from the most recent trial in `env`, it can focus shrinking on parts of the input that are actually being used.
+(In that case, be sure to include the env data in the hash.)
+Since the shrink callback's tactic argument is just an integer, its interpretation is flexible.

+The requirement for shrinking is that the same combination of `env` info, argument(s), and shrinking tactic number should always simplify to the same instance, and therefore lead to the property function having the same result.

 # Running and Reporting